sugarcoat/sugarcoat/README.md

 1. Can I use my own template?

-   Yes, you can use your own template, and even your own partials.
+   Yes, you can use your own Handlebars template and partials.
 See the options [`template.layout`](#templatelayout) and [`template.partials`](#templatepartials) for more information.

-2. Can you parse special variables?
+2. Can you parse css-preprocessor variables?

-   Yes, we're able to grab `.less` and `.scss` variables when you use the option `type` in a `sections` object.
+   Yes, we're able to grab the variables in your Less and SASS files.
+Just set the `type` option to `variables` appropriate `sections` array.

-3. Can I designate the order of the library?
+3. Can I designate the order in which sections rendered the pattern library?

-   Yes, sugarcoat renders each section object in the order in which they are declared.
+   Yes, Sugarcoat renders each section object in the order in which they're declared in the `sections` array.

-4. What if I want to include an entire folder?
+4. What if I want to include an entire directory of files?

-   Sure, just use a globbing pattern in your `files` array or string.
-See [`section.files`](#files) for glob pattern examples.
+   Sure, just use a glob pattern in your `files` array

 5. What if I don't want to include a specific file?

-   Sure, just use a globbing pattern with the negation symbol `!` at the beginning of the pathname.
+   Sure, just use a glob pattern with the negation symbol `!` at the beginning of the pattern.
 See [`section.files`](#files) for a negation example.

 # Install #